GerardGascon/gerardgascon.github.io/_tools/2024-09-05-Game-of-the-Day.md

 ---
+emoji: ☀️
-title: "☀️ Game of the Day"
+title: "Game of the Day"
 image: "game-of-the-day.png"
 release: 2024
 description: A website that shows a random small free game from a small developer each day.